ColinOrr/colinorr.github.io/_posts/2016-04-03-regex-replacements.md

 Strings captured by the regular expressions be added back into the replacement text by using the dollar - `$1` and `$2` in the example above.
-If you want to brush up on your regular expressions, check out the [Regex Crossword][1] it's like sudoku for uber geeks!
+If you want to brush up on your regular expressions, check out the [Regex Crossword][1] it's like Sudoku for uber geeks!

 [1]: https://regexcrossword.com/